onap/sdc/docs/logging.rst

 Changing log level
 ---------------------------
 SDC uses logback for logging.
-in order to change the level you will need to acses the docker. in it update the logback.xml according to your need, the change does not requir a restart to the docker.
+In order to change the level you will need to access the docker.
+Update the logback.xml inside the docker according to your need - the change does not require a restart of the docker.

-to change the level for all logs, change the following value:
+To change the level for all logs, change the following value:

 ::

     <root level="INFO">

-to change the level for logs of some specific packages, change the following value:
+To change the level for logs of some specific packages, change the following value:

 ::

     <logger level="INFO" name="org.openecomp.sdc" />

-to agregate all the logs level into a single log file called all.log change the foloing property to true:
+To aggregate all the logs from all levels into a single log file called all.log change the following property to true:

 ::